 Most people are locked in their heads either worrying about the past or the future and are not actively engaged in what is happening right now, in the present.
 The benefit of being present is that you hear better, you listen better and you communicate better.
 Your interactions become more based in the reality of a situation than on your perception of a situation.

 When you are not being present, people can mistakenly make up all sorts of stories about what you are thinking and this can lead to misunderstandings and disengagement.
 Think of Casey.
 Given her non-verbal behaviours, what stories might her team members have been making up about her during meetings?
-She was sighing and acting distractedly because she was feeling disregarded, but her behaviour was actually have the team members feel disrespected by her!
+She was sighing and acting distractedly because she was feeling disregarded, but her behaviour would actually have the team members feel disrespected by her!
 And yet, it wasn't the truth of the situation, only what each was reading into it.
 When you are not being present, you are likely sending several non-verbal signals that could create the interpersonal mush that bogs down most teams.

 2: Engagement begets engagement